 \subsubsection{Imperceptibility}

-Even with advanced distribution-preserving methods like METEOR \cite{meteor2021} or DISCOP \cite{ding2023discop}, stegotexts remain easily distinguishable from the cover text in real-world scenarios, as reflected by both MAUVE and steganalysis F1.
+Even with advanced distribution-preserving methods like METEOR \cite{meteor2021} or DISCOP \cite{ding2023discop}, stego texts remain distinguishable from cover texts in real-world scenarios, as reflected by both MAUVE and steganalysis F1.
 FreStega significantly improves imperceptibility across most scenarios, as evidenced by increased MAUVE scores and decreased detector F1.
-It better aligns stego text distribution with human text in the target domain.
+It better aligns the stego text distribution with human text in the target domain.
 We analyzed the word frequencies of stego texts generated using the baseline and FreStega.
-We observed that our method introduced some words that had not appeared before, which have a distinct style characteristic of the target corpus.
-For example, words like `tempest', `alas' and other Shakespearean-style words appear after our alignment.
-In the case of the XHS platform, the language model has learned to emulate its corresponding flamboyant style.
-Emojis appear more in aligned XHS stego text.
-These nuanced linguistic features, beyond simple semantic attributes, highlight the complexity of human language.
-FreStega refines the language model's distribution, making stego texts more aligned with the target domain and harder to detect.
+We observed that our method introduced some words that had not appeared before and that reflect distinct stylistic characteristics of the target corpus.
+For example, words such as ``tempest'' and ``alas'', together with other Shakespearean expressions, appear after alignment.
+On the XHS platform, the language model learns to emulate the corresponding expressive style.
+Emojis appear more often in aligned XHS stego text.

-To further simulate the content detection faced by stegotexts on real-world internet platforms, we conducted experiments using Fast-DetectGPT \cite{fastdetectgpt}, currently the state-of-the-art method in AIGT detection, with its default multilingual setting (using davinci-002 as the scoring model).
-The results are presented in Table \ref{AIGT}.
-The results consistently demonstrate that, by aligning with texts in the target domain, FreStega enhances the imperceptibility of stego texts from the perspective of AIGT classifiers.